juansebastiancodes/magic-deck-printer/README.md

 `deck_20230101_120000_backs.pdf`, will be produced.
 The back pages are mirrored horizontally so that fronts and backs line up when cutting.
 Use the `horizontal-back-offset` setting to tweak their horizontal position if your printer is misaligned.
+Likewise, adjust `vertical-back-offset` for vertical alignment issues.
 Print using the "flip on long edge" duplex option to ensure proper alignment.